devleaks/storyrevealerjs/README.md

 | patternomaly  | Canvas Pattern Generator (used by Chart.js) |          |

 Please feel free to replace packages I use by equivalent libraries.
-For instance [json5](https://github.com/json5/json5) is a *human readble* more permissive alternative to standard JSON.

 ```html
 ...